MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1805.md

     - For more information on _SMSTSLogPath and other useful variables, see [Task sequence built-in variables](/sccm/osd/understand/task-sequence-built-in-variables)

 - **Run diagnostic tools**: To run additional diagnostic tools, add steps in this group.
 These tools should be automated for collecting additional information from the system as soon after the failure as possible.
     - One such tool is Windows [SetupDiag](/windows/deployment/upgrade/setupdiag).
-It is a standalone diagnostic tool that can be used to obtain details about why a Windows 10 upgrade was unsuccessful.
+It's a standalone diagnostic tool that you can use to obtain details about why a Windows 10 upgrade was unsuccessful.
          - In Configuration Manager, [create a package](/sccm/apps/deploy-use/packages-and-programs#create-a-package-and-program) for the tool.
          - Add a [Run Command Line](/sccm/osd/understand/task-sequence-steps#BKMK_RunCommandLine) step to this group of your task sequence.
 Use the **Package** option to reference the tool.
-The following is an example **Command line**:
+The following string is an example **Command line**:
              `SetupDiag.exe /Output:"%_SMSTSLogPath%\SetupDiagResults.log" /Mode:Online`